pulumi/pulumi-hugo/themes/default/content/blog/sam-cogan-testing-best-practices/index.md

 ## “Shifting left” for infrastructure

 "Shift Left" isn't just a strategy for Sam, it's a philosophy.
 Historically, developers would handle application development, provide specifications, and hand off to operations for infrastructure deployment – a process that could introduce delays and knowledge gaps.
-Sam states that shiftling left encourages developers to be involved in the infrastructure development process from the start, ensuring they have a comprehensive understanding of both the application and its required environment.
+Sam states that shifting left encourages developers to be involved in the infrastructure development process from the start, ensuring they have a comprehensive understanding of both the application and its required environment.
 This early involvement can preempt potential issues, resulting in more streamlined and efficient development and deployment processes.

 ## How Sam uses Pulumi to test infrastructure code